TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

    1. (recommended) *git* / *docker* method

-      Go right to :ref:`docs-contribute-quickstart` to get started.
+      If you are familiar with git, docker and the command line, you can go straight to :ref:`docs-contribute-quickstart` to get started.

+      If not, you can either use the Github method or get in touch with us for help: :ref:`how-to-get-help`.

    2. Github method